The Homer Calendar

 The episode is full of Jewishy humor, and some serious Jewish meaning.
 Krusty dreams of Jewish Heaven, where even Portnoy has no complaints.
 There, lumberjacks cut down slices from the Kosher pickle forest, and there's free egg creams at Ebbets Field where the Brooklyn Dodgers play the NY Giants.
 At the Oys 'R' Us store (see it here), a sign says, "The whole store is a complaint department."
 Meanwhile, people line up at the Joe Lieberman Presidential Library.

 Krusty's heavenly reverie is interrupted by his father, looking Moses-like.
-"Schmuk," he calls out.
+"Schmuck," he calls out.
 "There's no Jewish heaven.
 Our faith teaches us that once you're dead, that's it.
 Kaput.
 It's dark, it's cold, it's like that apartment we lived in before I started doing weddings. ...
 Go back to earth!
 Do something with your life!
 Help people!"
 Watch:

 Some pictures from the episode: